magfest/ubersystem/docs/DEVELOPERS.md

 - On the line `PLUGIN_NAME=yourplugin`, replace `yourplugin` with your plugin folder's name in its normal case, e.g., `magprime`.
 - On the line `YOURPLUGIN_CONFIG_FILES=${PLUGIN_NAME}`, change `YOURPLUGIN` to an all-caps version of your plugin folder's name, e.g., `MAGPRIME`.

+Alternatively, if you want to load custom config but no plugin, delete or use the `#` character to comment out all lines except `UBER_CONFIG_FILES=uber.ini`.

 If you used these instructions to set up your config file(s) (`uber.ini` for this repository, plus `yourplugin.ini` for any custom plugins), that's all you need to change.
 The next time you use `docker compose up`, your plugin and custom config will be loaded!